2021 Grammy Nominations: Beyoncé, Dua Lipa, Taylor Swift Lead Pack

 Beyoncé leads all artists for the 2021 Grammy nominations, snagging nine nominations total, followed by Dua Lipa, Roddy Ricch and Taylor Swift each earning six.

-Beyoncé’s nine Grammy nominations, including for Record of the Year and Song of the Year for “Black Parade,” as well as another Record of the Year nomination she shared with Megan Thee Stallion for “Savage,” makes her the most nominated female artist of all time.
-Her 79 career Grammy nominations tie her Paul McCartney, and she trails only Jay-Z (who also received three nominations this year) and Quincy Jones, who each have 80 for the all-time record.
+Beyoncé’s nine Grammy nominations — including Record of the Year and Song of the Year for “Black Parade,” as well as another Record of the Year nomination she shares with Megan Thee Stallion for “Savage” — makes her the most-nominated female artist of all time.
+Her 79 career Grammy nominations tie her with Paul McCartney, and she trails only Jay-Z (who also received three nominations this year) and Quincy Jones, who each have 80 for the all-time record.

-Brittany Howard, best known from Alabama Shakes but who went solo this year, had the next most with five nominations.
-And with four nominations a piece were John Beasley, Justin Bieber, DaBaby, Billie Eilish, David Frost and Megan Thee Stallion and Phoebe Bridgers, both of whom are first-time nominees and are nominated for Best New Artist.
+Brittany Howard, the Alabama Shakes singer who went solo this year, nabbed the next most nominations with five.
+And with four nominations apiece were John Beasley, Justin Bieber, DaBaby, Billie Eilish, David Frost and Megan Thee Stallion and Phoebe Bridgers, both of whom are first-time nominees and are up for Best New Artist.

 Also Read: Trevor Noah to Host 2021 Grammy Awards

-In addition to Beyoncé’s two nods in the Record of the Year category for “Black Parade” and Megan Thee Stallion’s “Savage”, also nominated were Black Pumas for “Colors,” DaBaby Featuring Roddy Ricch for “Rockstar,” Doja Cat’s “Say So,” Billie Eilish’s “Everything I Wanted,” Dua Lipa’s “Don’t Stop Now” and Post Malone’s “Circles.”
+In addition to Beyoncé’s two nods in the Record of the Year category for “Black Parade” and Megan Thee Stallion’s “Savage”, also nominated were Black Pumas for “Colors,” DaBaby featuring Roddy Ricch for “Rockstar,” Doja Cat’s “Say So,” Billie Eilish’s “Everything I Wanted,” Dua Lipa’s “Don’t Start Now” and Post Malone’s “Circles.”

-Among other highlights of the nominees, Beyoncé was for the first time nominated in the Best Rap Performance and Best Rap Song categories, and she also scored a nod for Best Music Video for “Brown Skin Girl” and Best Music Film for “Black Is King.”
-She currently has 24 Grammys, and if she wins at least four of her nine nominations this year, she will have more Grammy Awards than any female artist, and she can claim the title of most ever if she wins eight of her nine.
+Among other highlights of the nominees, Beyoncé was for the first time nominated in the Best Rap Performance and Best Rap Song categories.
+She also scored nods for Best Music Video for “Brown Skin Girl” and Best Music Film for “Black Is King.”
+Beyoncé currently has 24 Grammys, and if she wins at least four of her nine nominations this year, she will have more wins than any other female artist.
+If she wins eight of the nine, she can claim the title of most-ever Grammy wins.

 Also Read: 26 Stars Who Only Need a Grammy to EGOT, From Liza Minnelli to Al Pacino (Photos)

-Taylor Swift’s six nods this year brings her total up to 41 career Grammy nominations, and she’s now the seventh most nominated female artist in Grammy history.
-But she can set another record: if her album “Folklore” wins Album of the Year, she’ll be the only female solo artist to win the category three times.
+Taylor Swift’s six nods brings her total up to 41 career Grammy nominations, and she’s now the seventh most nominated female artist in Grammy history.
+But she could also set another record: If her album “Folklore” wins Album of the Year, she’ll be the only female solo artist to win the category three times.

-And two separate categories this year featured nominees that were entirely female performers or female-led groups, those being Best Rock Performance and Best Country Album.
+And two separate categories this year notably featured nominees that were entirely female performers or female-led groups: Best Rock Performance and Best Country Album.

 Also Read: Helen Reddy, 'I Am Woman' Singer, Dies at 78

-Even with the coronavirus pandemic putting the touring industry on hold, the Academy received a record number of entries, 23,207 entries in all, for a single year.
+Even with the coronavirus pandemic putting the touring industry on hold, the Academy received a record 23,207 entries for a single year.

 Record Of The Year: